 CSPs offer powerful management consoles that allow enterprises to deploy a cloud service by simply clicking a link and adding cloud-based infrastructure.
-This technique, on the other hand, might mislead enterprises that rush into a new IT environment without first considering the security risks.
-There have been far too many new attack vectors and non-compliance problems reported by organisations.
+On the other hand, this technique might mislead enterprises that rush into a new IT environment without first considering the security risks.
+There have been far too many new attack vectors and non-compliance problems reported by organizations.

 Performing an All-At-Once Migration

-The largest mistake businesses make is attempting to migrate everything to the cloud at the same time.
-Many firms are ready to change to the new IT environment once they have received executive approval to embrace the strategy, rather than prioritising data and applications to transfer first.
+The most significant mistake businesses make attempting to migrate everything to the cloud at the same time.
+Many firms are ready to change to the new IT environment once they have received executive approval to embrace the strategy, rather than prioritizing data and applications to transfer first.

 When providers leave APIs unpatched and unsecure, they might create grey zones in the cloud computing process.
 They, in effect, expose lines of communication that hackers can use to steal vital corporate data.
 Securing APIs is an afterthought that gives cloud providers a false sense of security.
 In 2018, at least a half-dozen high-profile data breaches were caused by insufficient API security.
-Providers and users such as Strava, Panera, Venmo, USPS, and Salesforce were impacted by insecure APIs.
+Un insecure APIs impacted providers and users such as Strava, Panera, Venmo, USPS, and Salesforce.